7J2415147m/Jatin-kumar/README.md

 ## Example:
 You can play songs from a music CD in a CD player.Install software from a CD-ROM on your computer.
 ![image](https://github.com/user-attachments/assets/189dfa55-b412-48c7-98cb-8ec222178520)
+# What is DVD(Digital Versatile Disk)?
+#### -> DVD stands for Digital Versatile Disc (or Digital Video Disc).
+It is a round plastic disc used to store more data than a CD, like movies, games, software, and more.
+##### In Simple Wording
+A DVD is like a bigger cupboard than a CD.It looks the same as a CD but can store more data.

+-> Full form: Digital Versatile Disc

+-> Storage capacity:

+-> DVD = 4.7 GB (standard)

+-> CD = 700 MB
+## Types of DVDs:

+-> DVD-ROM: Data is already written (read-only)

+-> DVD-R / DVD+R: You can write data once

+-> DVD-RW / DVD+RW: You can write and erase data many times
+# Example:
+Movies and games used to come in DVDs.
+You can watch a full movie on a DVD.